everpub/openscienceprize/pitch.md

   [everware](https://betatim.github.io/posts/project-everware-reusable-science/)
   to execute workflows;

-* implementing command-line software and/or Web interfaces to create, configure, and execute (locally or remotely) scientific repositories that provide this specification;
+* implementing command-line software and Web interfaces to create, configure, and execute (locally or remotely) scientific repositories that provide this specification;